 Two of these supplements have received significant attention in the past few years.
 Glutathione is made by the body and is found in the liver, kidneys and lungs.
 Glutathione’s primary purpose is detoxification.
 (Those organs are most responsible for protecting us from toxins.)
 The compound also plays a role in regenerating vitamins A and C.

-Honokiol is has remarkable protective power.
-A number of studies have confirmed that purified Honokiol is a 1,000 times more powerful than vitamin E in its ability to scavenge free radicals, supporting heart health, liver health and more.
+Honokiol has remarkable protective power.
+A number of studies have confirmed that purified Honokiol is a thousand times more powerful than vitamin E in its ability to scavenge free radicals, supporting heart health, liver health and more.
 Additional studies show that Honokiol offers powerful support for brain health.

 Like many nutrients and active compounds, certain combinations of antioxidants are greater than the sum of their parts.
 Using them together can boost their total effectiveness.
 For example, a study showed that a combination of herbs and green tea provides greater antioxidant activity than the individual herbs on their own.
 The study tested grape seed, pomegranate peel, cinnamon, Ginkgo biloba and amla.
 Researchers found that, combining these herbs increased their effectiveness at lower dosages.